 Based on these past successes, SLS has established two standing Public Advisory Committees.
 For the northern, FMA operations, a PAC was established with the mandate “to act as a review panel and sounding board for the company’s monitoring program, provide feedback on development of the company’s operating ground rules, and provide advice on on-going stakeholder communications”.
 In the south, SLS established the Crowsnest Pass PAC with the mandate “to act as a review panel and sounding board for the company’s operating plans within the C5 Forest Management Unit”.

-PAC members represent a broad spectrum of interests including:
+PAC members have represented a broad spectrum of interests including:

 - Motorized and Non-motorized recreation